tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

     Below is a reference on the transaction details mixin

     Transaction Details
-      - Transaction ID - String
+      - transactionID - Transactions ID - String
-      - Branch ID - String
+      - branchID - Brand ID - String
  24. Congratulations!!! you have constructed your schema.
 <br>
 <br>